-“Stop,” Wei Wuxian managed roughly.
+Jin Zixuan opened his mouth again, and Wei Wuxian managed to tell him, “Stop,” in a rash voice.
 The breath felt caught below his tongue entirely.
 “Stop talking now.”

 Jin Zixuan did hesitate.
-Wei Wuxian saw it even with the bright panic making color wash away from his sight—Jin Zixuan stopped speaking, stop stepping toward him, drew away the hand he had lifted again.
+Wei Wuxian saw it even with the bright panic making color wash away from his sight—Jin Zixuan stopped speaking, stopped stepping toward him, and drew away the hand he had lifted again.

 “I can’t,” Jin Zixuan said.
 “I have to tell you.”

 “You don’t know what you’re talking about.”
 Each word was difficult to form and difficult to speak, but Wei Wuxian did it anyway.
 This could not be happening.
 “Jin Zixuan, you’re mad,” he said.
 “You’ve always hated me, you’ve always found me disgraceful—”

 “I never did,” Jin Zixuan cut him off, and he took another step forth, so that he stood in front of Wei Wuxian like so many times before with only the thinnest of respectable distances between them.

 Wei Wuxian had never minded before.
 He had never been frightened of it before.
 But every breath he took in smelled of bitter trees, and everywhere he looked showed nothing but grass, but soil; nothing but places for his body to be pushed down onto if he should fail in his escape.

 “I never found you disgraceful.
 I admit that I am awkward, I often say the wrong thing, but I always found you—”

 “Stop talking,” Wei Wuxian snapped at him.